Anthony-Jhoiro/m1_talky/README.md

 ## Architecture
 ![Architecture](docs/assets/arch.png)

+The API is available at `api.talky.jho.ovh`.
+As it is deployed in my own server, if you encounter any unavailability issue with it, do not hésitate to contact me.

 ## Setup
 ### Dev environment
 In a dev environment, each service must be created with the profile `dev` and each service with a database must be